carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 1. If there is enough time, post a message in the #trainers Slack channel and/or send an email to [trainers@lists.carpentries.org](mailto:trainers@lists.carpentries.org) to findsomeone can take your place.
 (You may choose to skip this step, e.g. if there are only 1-2 people signed up.)
     1. If someone <span style="text-decoration:underline;">can</span> take your place, make sure to confirm with them and have them add their information on the Etherpad.
     2. Make sure someone on the Core Team knows so they can be added to the calendar invitation.
-When in doubt, email [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
+When in doubt, email [Instructor Training](mailto:instructor.training@carpentries.org).
     3. You are done!- Disregard steps 2+ below!
 2. If step 1 is skipped or unsuccessful, email the trainees (#) to let them know that the demo has been cancelled, and ask them to sign up for a different session.
 3. Remove the event from the [Etherpad](http://pad.carpentries.org/trainers).
-4. Notify [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) to let us know that your event needs to be removed from the [Community Calendar](https://carpentries.org/community/#community-events).
+4. Notify [Instructor Training](mailto:instructor.training@carpentries.org) to let us know that your event needs to be removed from the [Community Calendar](https://carpentries.org/community/#community-events).

 ### Trainer Community